Canada

 Must Plays are the crown jewels of Canadian golf.

-They include Stanley Thompson’s five masterpieces, modern oceanside links in Cape Breton, a mountainside Rod Whitman adventure, a pair of Harry Colt golden-age designs, and a beautifully preserved C.H.
-Alison/Walter Travis collaboration in rural Quebec.
-These are the 11 absolute must play golf courses in Canada that anyone dedicated enough should travel across the country to play.
+They include Stanley Thompson’s five masterpieces, modern oceanside links in Cape Breton, a mountainside Rod Whitman adventure, a pair of Harry Colt & C.H.
+Alison golden-age designs, and a beautifully preserved C.H.
+Alison & Walter Travis collaboration in rural Quebec.
+These are the 11 absolute must play golf courses in Canada.
 Do whatever you can to play them.

 Medium Recommendations highlight exceptional courses you’d never be upset to play.

 Places worth making a high level of effort to visit if you’re nearby or looking to round out a trip.
 We factor in proximity to population hubs and other top-tier courses.
-Although farther outlying courses such as The Algonquin - a coastal retreat in scenic St. Andrews-By-The-Sea, New Brunswick and Waskesiu with its bold fairway contours rivalling those at Cape Breton Highlands Links, earn their places here.
+Although farther outlying destinations such as The Algonquin — a coastal retreat in scenic St. Andrews-By-The-Sea, New Brunswick — and Waskesiu — with its bold fairway contours rivalling those at Cape Breton Highlands Links, earn their places here.
+While a majority of these clubs may be private, they are worth making connections to see.

 Light Recommendations are the delightful supporting cast.

 Courses that bring charm, challenge, and a little wow-factor.
-Think of this list as inspiration for quality golf experiences with a little emphasis put on location relative to the above listings and a focus on unique golf experiences unlikely to be found elsewhere in Canada.
+Think of this list as inspiration for quality golf experiences with a little emphasis put on unique golf experiences unlikely to be found elsewhere in Canada, and those which might pair well with a course listed in the above categories.

 Must Play.